 "I think so."
 "That's what I expected.
 Look, son, when it comes to women and fancy parties.
 If they want to go, smile, and say, 'Yes, dear.'
 Your girlfriend has something to prove, and she's going to look as good as possible.
 Your mother and I will do our best to ensure you don't embarrass her."
 "Okay?"
-"So, we're going shopping.
-Stephanie can't go because her dad's home.
-I guess I understand, the poor man's always on the road, keeping a roof over his family's heads.
-He deserves to spend time with his daughter.
-While we're out, if you like, I'll allow you to spend some of your savings on something for Stephanie.
+"So, we're going suit shopping.
+Stephanie can't go with us because her dad's home.
+I don't like how you two sneak around behind his back.
+The poor man's always on the road keeping a roof over his family's heads.
+He should have a say in how his daughter's raised."
+Not liking where his father was taking the one-sided conversation, Jason interrupted, "Mr. Timms has his way when he's home.
+Steff's Mom has her way when he's gone.
+'Sounds plenty fair to me."
+Dad stopped grumbling and grinned.
+"Well said, counselor."
+At the bedroom door, they paused, "Whatever career you choose, I'll be proud of you.
+However, if you choose to become a jurist, I think I'd be especially proud."
+"Thanks, Dad."
+Dad paused and waved for Jason to lead the way.
+"While we're out, You can buy something for Stephanie.
 Jewelry is appropriate."
-"Thanks, Dad, but I don't know what to buy."
+"What should I buy?"
 "Never fear son, your mother will guide us."
 An early frost preceded a beautiful western Pennsylvania, Indian summer.
-Lucky for Stephanie, the warm evening meant a wrap would provide all the cover she needed.
+Luckily for Stephanie, the warm evening meant a wrap would provide all the cover she needed.
 The wrap, of course, was more decoration than necessity.
 With her higher body temperature, cooler air didn't bother her.
 "Are you sure you don't want to wear some of my jewelry?"
 Mom picked an imaginary bit of lint from Stephanie's dress, then adjusted the drape of the wrap.
 "Mrs. Thomas said Jason had something for me."
 "Oh dear, I hope it isn't an engagement ring."
 Stephanie froze.
 The idea of an engagement ring had never occurred to her.
 Part of her wanted to run a victory lap.
 Another part wanted to hide.
 Gene would murder everyone.
 "I think he's too young for marriage."
 "Is he?
 Who knows how humans do things, anyway?"
 The bell for the back door chimed.
 "He's here!
 Have fun, Sweetie."
 Mom fussed with Stephanie's hair one last time and kissed her goodbye.
 A pang of uncertainty fluttered through her tummy.
 Neither Stephanie nor her mother had ever done anything like this.
 Not that Mom could, Gene's orders kept her trapped on the property.
 At most, she sometimes managed to step outside and water the flowers.
 Determination brushed the flutters away again.
-Just this once, she'd have a normal date, just like normal human girls did.
+Just this once, she'd have a real date, like human girls did.
 Besides, she wanted everyone to know that Jason had a girlfriend.
 All this passed through her mind as she reached for the door and pulled it open.
 Jason stood there, other than his eyes popping open, he didn't move.